week7VietEmanuellaJulienTrevor/Rocket_Elevators_API/README.md

 ## IBM Watson API
 Integration in /app/views/admin/map/_map.html.erb
 - Audio configs in app/admin/map.rb
-- Audio file in /app/assets/audios/watson.mp3
+- Audio file in /app/assets/audio/first.wav

-* The Text-to-Speech functionality starts the every time the Admin Dashboard page appears.
-To hear Watson, make sure audio is allowed in your browser settings and click on the play button in the /admin page in the backoffice.
+* The Text-to-Speech functionality starts every time the Admin Dashboard page appears.
+To hear Watson, make sure audio is allowed in your browser settings and click on the play button in the /admin page in the backoffice. this will load with the map as the first page of the backoffice. give it time to load.

 ## Twilio API
 Integration in /app/models/elevator.rb